-In 2014, MIT supplied updated information relating the reallocation of not defined vehicles categories (data used for the updating of the time series from 2007 to 2012).
+Since 2014, MIT supplies updated information relating the reallocation of not defined vehicles categories (data used for the updating of the time series since 2007).

-MIT data have been used relating to: the passenger cars (the new categories of "E85" and "Hybrid Gasoline" passenger cars are introduced from 2007 onwards, the detailed "Gasoline < 0.8 l" passenger cars subsector is introduced since 2012 and "Diesel<1.4 l" subsector from 2007 onwards, in addition to the gasoline, diesel, LPG, CNG traditional ones); the diesel and gasoline light commercial vehicles; the breakdown of the heavy duty trucks, buses and coaches fleet according to the different weight classes and fuels (for HDT almost exclusively diesel, a negligible share consists of gasoline HDT vehicles; diesel for coaches; diesel and CNG for buses); the motorcycles fleet in the detail of subsector and legislation standard of both 2-stroke and 4-stroke categories (this kind of information has been used for the updating since 2005).
+MIT data have been used relating to: the passenger cars ("Hybrid Gasoline" passenger cars category are introduced from 2007 onwards, the mini petrol (Gasoline < 0.8 l) passenger cars subsector is introduced since 2012 and diesel small (Diesel<1.4 l) subsector since 2007 onwards, in addition to the gasoline, diesel, LPG, CNG traditional ones); the diesel and gasoline light commercial vehicles; the breakdown of the heavy duty trucks, buses and coaches fleet according to the different weight classes and fuels (for HDT almost exclusively diesel, a negligible share consists of gasoline HDT vehicles; diesel for coaches; diesel and CNG for buses); the motorcycles fleet in the detail of subsector and legislation standard of both 2-stroke and 4-stroke categories (this kind of information has been used for the updating since 2005).

-Fleet values for urban buses in 2014 have been updated according to the updating of the data on urban public buses, published on CNIT 2014 - 2015.
+Fleet values for urban buses have been updated according to the updating of the data on urban public buses, published on CNIT (Ministry of Transport, several years).